mahi397/ML-Sys-Ops-Project/README.md

 9. **Registration** — If all quality gates pass, the model is registered in MLflow with the `candidate` alias.
 A team member promotes it to `production` via the MLflow UI.
 The serving layer hot-reloads within 5 minutes.

 10. **Monitoring** — Prometheus scrapes Ray Serve metrics every 5s. `online_eval.py` logs correction rate, FPR, FNR to MLflow hourly.
 Grafana dashboards and Alertmanager alert rules watch for latency spikes, high error rates, and model degradation.
+Critical alerts (segmentation p95 > 2s, summarization p95 > 60s, error rate > 5%) route to a rollback webhook at `ray-serve:8000/rollback`.
+A `RetrainingThresholdReached` alert fires when ≥ 5 pending feedback corrections are above the watermark.

 ---